Tripartite (theology): Apollinarianism

 In the 4th century, after Apollinaris of Laodicea employed it in a manner impinging on the perfect humanity of Jesus, the tripartite view of man was gradually discredited by association.
 Apart from this heretical doctrine, which was condemned at the First Council of Constantinople in 381, Apollinaris was an orthodox theologian and contemporary of Athanasius of Alexanderia and Basil of Cesaraea.

 In History of the Christian Church, Philip Schaff remarks:

 Apollinaris, therefore, taught the deity of Christ, but denied the completeness (teleiotes) of his humanity, and, taking his departure from the Nicene postulate of the homoousion, ran into the Arian heresy, which likewise put the divine Logos in the place of the human spirit in Christ.

-The fact that an early heresy called Apollinarism emerged is witness that the early church held the tripartite view of man, according to Pester.
+The fact that an early heresy called Apollinarism emerged is witness that the early church held the tripartite view of man, according to John Pester.
 This heresy taught that in Christ the human spirit was replaced by pure, divine Logos.
 If the early church taught that man consisted only of body and soul, this heresy could not have gained traction.
 Some theologians believe that Apollinaris, however, confused the Pauline trichotomy with the Platonic trichotomy by confounding the pneuma (ru’ah) with the nous.